Saul Bellow

 Related Authors

-- Ernest Hemingway, author of the novel: The Old Man and the Sea.
+- Ernest Hemingway, author of: The Old Man and the Sea.

-- John Steinbeck, author of the novel: Of Mice and Men.
+- John Steinbeck, author of: Of Mice and Men.

 Saul Bellow: F.A.Q